Hadoop-bigdata/Hadoop/Overview.md

 #### HDFS

 HDFS is a highly fault tolerence file system and it is designed for commodity use.
 The main architecture includes namenode, datanode and block.
 Namenode acts as the matser server.
 It manages the file system namespace.
 The datanode manages the data storage.
 And each file is divided into certain number of blocks.
+Each block contains a piece of information.

 ![hdfsarchitecture](https://user-images.githubusercontent.com/33606250/34073944-694f72e0-e273-11e7-98e9-a4d40a3dada1.gif)
 https://user-images.githubusercontent.com/33606250/34073944-694f72e0-e273-11e7-98e9-a4d40a3dada1.gif